Serafin Baroja

 Serafín Baroja (22 September 1840 – 16 July 1912) was a Spanish writer and mining engineer who wrote popular Basque poetry and lyrics.
-He was the father of a trio of illustrious children who left were influential towards the art and literature of 20th-century Spain: Ricardo Baroja, painter, engraver and writer; Pío Baroja, novelist and essayist who ranks as one of the major writers of Spain's Generation of 98; and Carmen Baroja, writer, ethnologist and co-founder of the Lyceum Women's Club in Madrid.
+He was the father of a trio of children who were influential towards the art and literature of 20th-century Spain: Ricardo Baroja, painter, engraver and writer; Pío Baroja, novelist and essayist who ranks as one of the major writers of Spain's Generation of 98; and Carmen Baroja, writer, ethnologist and co-founder of the Lyceum Women's Club in Madrid.

 Life

 Serafín was born in San Sebastián, the son of Pío Baroja Zornotza, publisher of the newspaper El Liberal Guipuzcoano ("The Guipuscoan Liberal") during the Trienio Liberal.
 Serafín's grandfather, Rafael Martinez Baroja (b.
 1770), had been the printer of the newspaper La Papeleta de Oyarzun ("The Ballot of Oiartzun") during the Peninsular War against Napoleon I. Serafín studied mine engineering at the Polytechnic School of Engineering in Madrid, where he befriended the politician Pascual Madoz.
 In 1866, he married Carmen Nessi y Goñi (1849–1935), who was of Italian and Basque descent.
 After completing his studies he went down to the ancient copper mines of Minas de Río Tinto in Huelva as chief engineer in 1868.

 Dario, his first son, was born in 1869, followed by Ricardo on 12 January 1870.
 Disillusioned when he saw that the mines were going to be sold to a group of English investors (later becoming the British-Australian consortium the Rio Tinto Group), he moved his family to San Sebastián and devoted himself to writing novels, operas and operettas.
 Their third son, Pío, was born on 28 December 1872.

 From January to February 1876, he was a correspondent on the front of the Third Carlist War for the newspaper El Tiempo ("The Time").
 Three years after the war ended, Serafín created the newspaper El Urumea ("The Urumea", 1879–1895), devoted to "news, not politics".
 Run by his brother Ricardo, the first issue came out on 1 May 1879.
 That year, his mining expertise took the family to Madrid. where he was assigned to lecture at the Instituto Geográfico y Estadístico (Institute of Geography and Statistics).
 Two years later. he was the chief mining engineer in Pamplona, where, in 1883, his daughter Carmen was born.